Maryland gay marriage bill passes, heads to governor

 Same-sex couples can marry in the District of Columbia and in six states -- Massachusetts, Iowa, Vermont, New Hampshire, Connecticut and New York.
 Washington state will join the list in June unless opponents stop it ahead of a possible ballot initiative.

+In Annapolis, Baltimore resident Maya Deane-Polyak, 15, said she attended Thursday's vote in hopes that it would allow her two mothers to legally wed after 30 years together.

+"I think my moms should be married," she said.
+"It provides a lot of dignity and respect for my family as a whole."

-In Maryland, lawmakers failed in attempts to introduce about a half-dozen amendments to the bill on Thursday, including a change that would have prohibited minors from same-sex nuptials and another that would have broadened the bill's religious liberty protections.
+Opponents failed in attempts to introduce about a half-dozen amendments to the bill on Thursday, including a change that would have broadened the bill's religious liberty protections.

 Under the current bill, a religious group or a nonprofit organization sponsored by a religious group is not required to provide services linked to gay marriage that violate its religious beliefs unless it receives federal funding.